-4 Common Symptoms of PTSD after Car Accidents
+Four Common Symptoms of PTSD After Car Accidents

-It is common to feel anxious or depressed after a car accident.
-This is particularly true if the wreck caused an injury that leaves you sidelined for several weeks or months.
-However, just because you feel mild depression does not necessarily mean that you are suffering from post-traumatic stress disorder.
-If you are diagnosed with PTSD, a New Orleans car accident lawyer may be able to get you compensation.
+It’s normal to feel anxious or depressed after a car accident.
+This is particularly true if you lost a loved one in the crash or suffered injuries.
+However, just because you experience depression does not necessarily mean that you suffer from PTSD.

-PTSD has profound and devastating effects.
+Post-traumatic stress disorder has profound and devastating effects.
+Luckily the depression and anxiety caused by PTSD can be treated.
 Although every case of PTSD is unique, these four symptoms are particularly common:

-After a serious wreck, victims may experience recurrent flashbacks of the accident or relive the incident through nightmares.
+After a serious collision, victims may experience recurrent flashbacks of the accident or relive the incident through nightmares.
 In these cases, cognitive behavioral therapy may help patients identify and change irrationally negative thought patterns.
-Exposure therapy may also be effective; this involves confronting the cause of the PTSD in a controlled setting.
+Exposure therapy may also be effective; this involves confronting the cause of your PTSD in a controlled setting.